RishabSwift/Falcon/README.md

 Falcon immensely enhances the user experience on OWL.
 With Falcon, OWL loads over **65% faster** on average.
 Falcon also improves the visual layout of OWL (including styling of buttons, forms, etc.) Falcon operates completely on the front-end and has no connection to the back-end.

+Falcon is available for install on the <a href="https://chrome.google.com/webstore/detail/falcon/cgmgdjmahmpdflojkflmlockjeagenmf">Chrome Web Store</a>, and is coming soon for Mozilla Firefox and Safari.

 ## Features
 Falcon enhances the OWL experience and offers many new features that are not available on OWL.
 Some of the features are highlighted below: